 The arrival of Eth2 is one of the most exciting milestones in the Ethereum history book, giving the network’s supporters and enthusiasts alike the ability to run a validator, stake Ether, earn rewards and support the future of the worlds most popular distributed network.

-There is great potential to leverage idle ETH for staking and generate passive interest-based income but the biggest challenge for future stakers is determining exactly how they will participate.
+There is great potential to leverage idle ETH for staking and generate passive income but the biggest challenge for future stakers is determining exactly how they will participate.

 There is of course the option of DIY staking for the technically inclined, but for the rest of us, the answer will likely be to go with a staking-as-a-service provider.

 The diffence between centralized and decentralized Eth2 staking services

 Eth2 staking will certainly undergo a whirlwind of changes, but at present there are two types of staking services to choose from, centralized and decentralized.
 In this post, we’ll analyze the differences between the two to help give you a better idea of which one is right for you.

 Providers that manage the entire ETH staking process on behalf of the user and retain ‘custody’ over user private keys.
 This could apply to both private keys (custodial staking) or just one (semi-custodial staking).

 There are many centralized staking providers in operation today that provide services for other cryptocurrencies (and soon to include ETH upon mainnet release).
 These services are often provided by crypto exchanges, such as Binance or Coinbase.
 Users simply deposit or transfer their funds into the exchange and the provider will handle the rest.

 - Does not require elaborate infrastructure